MoneySavingExpert.com homepage

 You also need to tell your insurer about any changes as this reduces potential problems in the event of a claim, even if it's just your address.
 Trying to get insurance after you've had a policy cancelled is very difficult, very expensive and will follow you for the rest of your life.

 A change in circumstances includes moving jobs, as insurers believe this can affect your risk.
-Scandalously, the unemployed often (though not always) pay higher rates for their car insurance – so tell your provider if you're out of work.
+Scandalously, the unemployed often (though not always) pay higher rates for their cover – so tell your provider if you're out of work.

 With insurance, remember – the golden rule is: